 Montrose

-Always a big pleasure to visit one of my all-time favourites among Bordeaux wines.
-The view of the chateau, surroundings and Gironde river is simply spectacular.
-The wine is spectacular too!
+Always an immense pleasure to visit one of my all-time favorites among Bordeaux wines.
+The view of the chateau, surroundings, and Gironde river is simply spectacular.
+The wine is stunning too!

-A young woman working as a guide at Montrose, Marie, who tasted with us and with whom I exchanged a few phone calls about vintages to taste before coming to Bordeaux, suddenly remembered that a VIP taster left an unfinished bottle of 2010 Montrose earlier in the morning.
-So she hurried up to bring it to us for tasting before someone else emptied it.
+In addition to 2014, 2012, 2011, and 2005 Montrose, we were treated with a vintage which got 100p from Robert Parker (on Friday evening some time ago) and was completely sold out from the chateau a few days later (Monday morning) and which I gave 99p recently.
+It was 2010 Montrose.
+A young woman working as a guide at Montrose, Marie, who tasted with us and I exchanged phone calls about vintages to taste before coming to Bordeaux, suddenly remembered that a VIP taster left an unfinished bottle of 2010 Montrose earlier in the morning.
+So she hurried up to bring it to us for tasting before someone else drank it.
 Thanks a lot, Marie!!

-2014 Tronquoy Lalande - spicy with earthy flavours, packed with fruit, fleshy, very nice acidity and balance.
+2014 Tronquoy Lalande - spicy with earthy flavors, packed with fruit, fleshy, very nice acidity and balance.
 88p.

 2014 Montrose (47% of production, 61% Cabernet Sauvignon, 30% Merlot, 8% Cabernet Franc and 1% Petit Verdot) - strong, chewy, splendid acidity, very tannic, full-bodied, packed with top-tuned fruit, long and remarkable finish which leaves you in no doubt about the quality of this wine.
 Fabulous stuff.
 95p.

-2012 Montrose - truffy, elegant, fine structure and depth, well-constructed and with fine balance.
+2012 Montrose - truffy, elegant, fine structure and depth, well-constructed and balanced.
 Impressive for the vintage.
 93p.

-2005 Montrose - incredibly seductive nose of truffles and cocoa powder, strong backbone, powerful attitude, iron strong structure, wonderful balance and mega long finish.
-This is a fantastic example of how exceptional this vintage really is!
+2005 Montrose - incredibly seductive nose of truffles and cocoa powder, strong backbone, powerful attitude, iron strong structure, wonderful balance, and mega long finish.
+This is a fantastic example of how exceptional this vintage is!
 Grace and sophisticated touch for all the money.
 97p.

 Phelan Segur

 Between visits to Montrose and Calon Segur, we had enough time to visit this property.
-This is a very reliable property producing stable wine, maybe not as complex as wine from famous neighbours, but the price is one to afford.
+This is a reliable property producing stable wine, maybe less complex than wine from famous neighbors, but the price is affordable.

-2011 - resembles 2014 in a way, succulent, well-structured and with a smooth fleshy finish.
-Lacks a bit of power compared with 2014, but it's very well-made anyway.
+2011 - resembles 2014 in a way, succulent, well-structured, and with a smooth fleshy finish.
+It lacks some power compared with 2014, but it's very well-made anyway.
 90p.

 Calon Segur

 This property gets better and better under excellent teamwork by Laurent Dufau (manager, left) and Vincent Millet (winemaker, right).
-2014 here is just excellent.
+2014 here is just amazing.

-2014 Calon Segur (66% Cabernet Sauvignon, 13% Cabernet Franc, 19% Merlot and 2% Petit Verdot, 100% new oak) did really hit the bull's eye.
-Strong and fat, very intense blueberries and blackcurrants, tight with excellent structure, depth and finish.
-Not a traditional style as it used to be during Mme Gasqueton regime, but neither a totally modern style.
+2014 Calon Segur (66% Cabernet Sauvignon, 13% Cabernet Franc, 19% Merlot, and 2% Petit Verdot, 100% new oak) hit the bull's eye.
+Strong, fat, intense blueberries and blackcurrants, tight with excellent structure, depth, and finish.
+It was different from a traditional style as it used to be during the Mme Gasqueton regime, but neither a modern style.
 95p.

 Seguin

 Denis Darriet, the owner, and his cellarmaster Xavier produced close to spectacular 2014 Seguin.
-Not as spectacular as the 2010 version, but not far away either.
+Not as stunning as the 2010 version, but not far away either.

 2013 Seguin - quite lighter than 2014, and fruit plus tannin don't have the same ripeness.
 91p.